symphonyoss/bot-unfurl/README.md

 ## Configuration

-unfurl bot is configured via a single, optional [EDN](https://github.com/edn-format/edn) file that may be specified on the command line.
-This configuration file contains the coordinates of the various endpoints, certificates, knickknacks and geegaws that Symphony needs in order for a bot to connect to a pod.
+unfurl bot is configured via a single, optional [EDN](https://github.com/edn-format/edn) file that may be specified on the command line via the "-c" command line option.
+You can also provide a "-h" command line option to get help on all of the command line options the bot supports.

 ### Configuration File Location and Loading Mechanism

-The configuration file is traditionally called `config.edn` and may be stored anywhere that can be read by the bot's JVM process.
-It's loaded using the [aero](https://github.com/juxt/aero) library - see the [aero documentation](https://github.com/juxt/aero/blob/master/README.md) for details on the various advanced options aero supports.
+The configuration file is traditionally called `config.edn` (but may be called anything you like) and may be stored anywhere that can be read by the bot's JVM process via standard POSIX file I/O.  It's loaded using the [aero](https://github.com/juxt/aero) library - see the [aero documentation](https://github.com/juxt/aero/blob/master/README.md) for details on the various advanced options aero supports.

 The bot ships with a [default `config.edn` file](https://github.com/symphonyoss/bot-unfurl/blob/master/resources/config.edn) that will be read if a config file is not specified on the command line.
 This file delegates basically all configuration to